generiekzaakafhandelcomponent/Basisprocessen/blueprints/stadspas/README.md

   * Case handler makes a decision (one of the following three: Aanvraag toekenen, Aanvraag afwijzen, Aanvraag buiten behandeling stellen)

-    * The call activity ‘genereer document’ generates the report ‘Rapportage Afhandeling aanvraag Stadspas.pdf’, saves it to Documenten api and links it to the case in openzaak.
+    * The call activity ‘genereer document’ generates the report ‘Rapportage Afhandeling aanvraag Stadspas.pdf’, saves it to Documenten API and links it to the case in openzaak.
 More information on this can be found below under building blocks.

     * The DMN table ‘Bepalen beschikking template’ determines which smart documents template needs to be used to generate the ‘beschikking’ document based on the made decision.

-    * The call activity ‘genereer document’ generates the ‘beschikking’ document, saves it to Documenten api and links it to the case in openzaak.
+    * The call activity ‘genereer document’ generates the ‘beschikking’ document, saves it to Documenten API and links it to the case in openzaak.
 More information on this can be found below under building blocks.

     * Service taks ‘Vastleggen besluit’ creates a ‘besluit’ in openzaak, links the generated ‘beschikking’ document to the ‘besluit’ and links the ‘besluit’ to the case in openzaak.

     * The DMN table ‘Bepaal zaakresultaat’ determines which result needs to be set in openzaak based on the made decision.

-    * Service task ‘vastleggen product’ creates an object of the objecttype ‘product stadspas' in the objects api when the decision is ‘Aanvraag toekenen’
+    * Service task ‘vastleggen product’ creates an object of the objecttype ‘product stadspas' in the objects API when the decision is ‘Aanvraag toekenen’

-    * Service task ‘Koppelen product aan zaak’ links the created object in the objects api with the case in openzaak
+    * Service task ‘Koppelen product aan zaak’ links the created object in the objects API with the case in openzaak

     * The call activity ‘Informeren aanvrager’ is used to determine via which channel (email, post, portal) the applicant is informed of the made decision.
 More information on this can be found below under building blocks.